 Contacts offer an alternative to wearing glasses for improving your sight.
 With help from your local ophthalmologist, you can choose the contacts best suited to your visual needs.
 Certain eye conditions may require you to use hard to fit contacts to improve your sight.
 These FAQs from Fishman and Sheridan Eye Care Specialists in Leesburg, Eustis, and Clermont explain more about hard to fit contacts and who can benefit from their use.

-What are “hard to fit” contacts?
+What does “hard to fit” mean when it comes to contacts?